jharris1993/New_Remote_Camera_Robot/README.md

 ![](assets/20220108_203104_img1.jpg)

+This currently works with a Saitek X52 joystick.
+I hope to add support for additional joysticks or a configuration file to define additional joysticks.
 ## Objectives:

 1. Develop an application that will allow the GoPiGo robot to be used as a FPV robot using a joystick controller instead of a mouse/touchscreen.